helium/HIP/0009-non-helium-hotspots.md

 # Deployment Impact
 [deployment-impact]: #deployment-impact

-We need to ensure we transition the existing hotspots on the network in a meaningful way.
+1. We need to ensure we transition the existing hotspots on the network in a meaningful way.
 Whether every single existing hotspot goes into the same level or not is yet to be determined.

+2. We would also need to determine which hotspots qualify for Level 4 access as we need an initial pool of consensus members candidates which would continue to miner the blocks once this HIP goes live in production.

 # Success Metrics
 [success-metrics]: #success-metrics